 Comparatively, room prism binoculars are the latest variant for magnifying objects not too far from the viewer.

 Still, it might not be a good option for guys with a very tight budget for their next hiking trip.

-However, it depends on what you are willing to do with the binoculars.
-So first of all, let’s talk about the magnification benefits and drawbacks.
+However, it depends on what you want to do with the binoculars.
+So, first of all, let’s talk about the magnification benefits and drawbacks.

 So, in terms of stability, lower magnification is always better.
 Also, lower magnification is better for achieving a large field of view (Which I will discuss later).

-So, if you are willing to observe flying birds or roaming animals from a distance, having higher magnification binoculars is going to help you a lot.
-And, lower magnification is an excellent option for observing landscapes and looking around with a large field of view.
+So, if you are willing to observe flying birds or roaming animals from a distance, having higher magnification binoculars will help you immensely.

 Field of view

-So, when you are expecting a better field of view, you either have to get lower magnification power binoculars or get a larger lens diameter.
+So, when you expect a better field of view, you either have to get lower magnification power binoculars or a larger lens diameter.

 In the hiking scenario, it depends on you.
 Most of the time, people use binoculars to look around to get a better idea about the environment.

 However, if you are willing to use your binoculars for watching small objects such as birds or animals, then the field of view is less important than magnification.

 It is the distance between the lens and your eyes.
 If eye relief is not enough, you might feel uncomfortable using those particular binoculars.

 Objective lens diameter

 Lens diameter is responsible for two significant features.
-First of all, it has a straight connection with the field of view.
-Your field of view depends on lens magnification power and lens diameter.
+First, it has a serial connection with the field of view.
+Your area of view depends on lens magnification power and lens diameter.

 Both binoculars contain the same magnification but different lens diameters.
-As a result, the second one provides a larger field due to the large size lens.
+As a result, the second one provides a more extensive field due to the large lens.